evvic/design-patterns/memento/README.md

 - A token/handle rtepresenting the system state
     - Lets the state be rolled back to the what the token saved

+- Rollback to states arbitrarily
+- The `Memento` is simply a token/handle class with no functions of its own
+- Can be used to implement undo/redo
+    - Not recommended if the system has lots of state

 - Similar to the Command pattern
     - But the Memento simply saves snapshots of the system it can revert to
     - While the Command records every change and knows how to reverse the change